Dental Veneers

 • How much do dental veneers cost?

-Veneers typically are not covered by insurance since they are considered a cosmetic procedure.
-However, costs can range depending on your dentist.
-As an average, traditional dental veneers range from $925 to $2,500 per tooth and no-prep dental veneers cost around $800 to $2000 per tooth.
+Veneers are generally classified as cosmetic procedures and hence are not included in insurance coverage.
+The cost of veneers varies depending on the dentist you choose.
+On average, traditional dental veneers range between $925 to $2,500 per tooth, while no-prep dental veneers cost around $800 to $2,000 per tooth.

 • How long do dental veneers last?

-The lifespan of dental veneers depends on the material they’re made of and how well they are taken care of.
-Composite veneers generally last 5-10 years, while porcelain veneers can last 10-20 years.
-Taking excellent care of them will help extend the duration of their life.
-This includes brushing and flossing twice daily, maintaining regular dental checkups, and not putting them under extreme pressure.
+The lifespan of dental veneers depends on two factors: the material they’re made of and how well they’re taken care of.
+Composite veneers are expected to last between 5 and 10 years, while porcelain veneers can last for 10 to 20 years.
+To extend their durability, it’s crucial to take excellent care of them by brushing and flossing regularly, attending dental checkups, and avoiding extreme pressure on them.

 Image of the front door and reception area at Summit Family Dentistry in Denver, North Carolina